hwmaier/asciidoc-aafigure-filter/asciidoc-aafigure-readme.txt

 WARNING: font not found, using PIL default font
 ---------------------

-To avoid the warning and error messages make a local copy of the the font files into same directory as the filter script and rename them accordingly.
+To avoid the warning and error messages local copies of the GPL'd Liberation fonts are included in this filter distribution for convenience.

 Examples